abhishekkamble12/Abhi_NIOVA_CHALLENGE/CONTRIBUTING.md

-Here is a **refined, more professional, and cleaner version** of your Contributing Guide — structured better, slightly more powerful in tone, and easier to read while keeping your vision strong.

----

 # 🤝 Contributing to AI Media OS

 Thank you for your interest in contributing to **AI Media OS** — an AI-native platform designed to build *compounding intelligence* in content creation.